Remarkably most of the story's characters had their portraits painted, helping us

 Hancock-Clarke House, Lexington MA

-Mrs. Thomas Hancock (nee Lydia Henchman), oil on canvas, John Singleton Copley, 1766, Schwartz Gallery, Philadelphia
+Mrs. Thomas Hancock (nee Lydia Henchman), oil on canvas, John Singleton Copley, 1766, National Portrait Gallery, Smithsonian Institution

 Dorothy Quincy (Mrs. John Hancock), oil on canvas, John Singleton Copley, 1772